-Calcium Arsenate.
-Gillette,18 as mentioned previously, suggested the use of a "homemade" calcium arsenite as early as 1890.
+Calcium Arsenates and Arsenites.
+Gillette4 suggested the use of a "homemade" calcium arsenite as early as 1890.
 It was not until some time later (about 1906), however, that calcium arsenate was first used to any considerable extent.
 Since the arsenic content of calcium arsenate is higher than that of lead arsenate and the cost lower, it is considerably more economical to use the calcium salt than the corresponding lead derivative.

-Certain undesirable features of calcium arsenate have, nevertheless, limited its general use.
+Certain undesirable features of calcium arsenate have limited its general use.
 The most serious undesirable quality of calcium arsenate is its relative unstability.
 Unless applied with an excess of lime, serious injury may result from the use of calcium arsenate upon certain plants.
 The mechanism of this release of phytocidal substances will be discussed later.

 Calcium arsenates have, on the other hand, found considerable use as dusts, since it is simple to produce the material in a form suitable for dusting, and it is widely used on certain plants less susceptible to injury.
-It is estimated by Roark 20 that 45,000,000 pounds of calcium arsenate were used in the United States during 1936 and, although only approximately half as much was used in 1937, exact figures are not available at the present time.
-Consequently, it appears that the use of calcium arsenate, in this country at least, is declining.
+Approximately 50 million pounds of calcium arsenate are used in this country yearly.
+Much of this is used for the control of the boll weevil on cotton.

 Chemistry of Calcium Arsenate.
 There are apparently a number of calcium arsenates possible chemically.
-Goodwin and Martin21 indicate that there may be a continuous series of basic calcium arsenates, with no definite break corresponding to a particular compound.
-It was thought by earlier workers 25 that it was possible to prepare a pure acid arsenate corresponding to the theoretical composition CaHAsO4·2 H2O.
-Robinson 22 and Lovett 23 were able in 1918 to prepare a salt having the formula CaHAsO4·H2O from calcium chloride and sodium hydrogen arsenate according to the following reaction:
+Goodwin and Martin5 indicate that there may be a continuous series of basic calcium arsenates, with no definite break corresponding to a particular compound.
+It was thought by earlier workers that it was possible to prepare a pure acid arsenate corresponding to the theoretical composition CaHAsO4·2H2O.
+Robinson6 and Lovett7 were able in 1918 to prepare a salt having the formula CaHAsO4·H2O from calcium chloride and sodium hydrogen arsenate according to the following reaction:

-$$CaCl_2 + Na_2HAsO_4 \rightarrow CaHAsO_4 + 2 NaCl$$
+$CaCl_2 + Na_2HAsO_4 \rightarrow CaHAsO_4 + 2NaCl$

 When heated to 175° C., the monohydrated salt lost the water of crystallization, leaving the calcium hydrogen arsenate.
 Robinson's analyses of both the monohydrated and the anhydrous salts agreed extremely well with the theoretical composition of these salts.
-Robinson indicated that when the anhydrous acid calcium arsenate, CaHAsO4, was heated to 230° C. there was a tendency to form the pyroarsenate, Ca2As2O7.
+Robinson indicated that when the anhydrous acid calcium arsenate,

+CaHAsO4, was heated to 230° C. there was a tendency to form the pyroarsenate, $Ca_2As_2O_7$.